wp-plugins/nextgen-facebook/readme.txt

 = Include Social Buttons from Template File(s) =

 The ngfb_get_social_buttons() function can be used to include social buttons anywhere in your template files.
-For example, the following includes the Facebook, Google+, and Twitter social buttons from within a loop, post, or page (the $post->ID must be available):
+For example, the following includes the Facebook, Google+, and Twitter social buttons from within a loop, post, or page (the $post-&gt;ID must be available):

 <code>
 &lt;?php if ( function_exists( 'ngfb_get_social_buttons' ) )
 	echo ngfb_get_social_buttons( array( 'facebook', 'gplus', 'twitter' ) ); ?&gt;
 </code>

-Social button names for the array can be 'facebook', 'gplus', 'twitter', 'linkedin', 'linkedin', 'pinterest' and 'tumblr'.
+Social button names for the array can be "facebook", "gplus", "twitter", "linkedin", "linkedin", "pinterest" and "tumblr".

 You can also use the ngfb_get_social_buttons() function <em>outside</em> of a loop, post, or page, but you will have to provide additional information to the function.
 Since the $post variable is not available to get the permalink, at a minimum you will have to provide the webpage URL.
 Here's an example from a custom NextGEN Gallery template (plugins/nextgen-gallery/view/):

 <code>
 if ( function_exists( 'ngfb_get_social_buttons' ) ) {
 	$url = $_SERVER['HTTPS'] ? 'https://' : 'http://';
 	$url .= $_SERVER["SERVER_NAME"].$_SERVER["REQUEST_URI"];
 	echo ngfb_get_social_buttons( array( 'pinterest', 'tumblr'),
-		array ( 'pid' => 'ngg-'.$image->pid, 'url' => $url, 'caption' => $image->caption ) );
+		array ( 'pid' =&gt; 'ngg-'.$image-&gt;pid, 'url' =&gt; $url, 'caption' =&gt; $image-&gt;caption ) );
 }
 </code>

 This creates a Pinterest and tumblr button to share a picture from a NextGEN Gallery, sets the URL to the current webpage address, and uses the picture's caption as well.
 All social buttons, besides Pinterest and tumblr, only need the URL defined.

 = Disable Open Graph Meta Tags =

 You can exclude the Open Graph meta tags from being added to certain webpages.
 You must set the DISABLE_NGFB_OPEN_GRAPH constant to true in your theme's header.php before the wp_head() function.
 Here's an example that disables NextGEN Facebook OG's meta tags for image search results (a custom 'meta' template is called to define the Open Graph tags):

 <code>
 if ( is_search() && function_exists( 'ngg_images_results' ) && have_images() ) {
 	global $nggSearch;
 	define( 'DISABLE_NGFB_OPEN_GRAPH', true );
-	echo $nggSearch->return_result( 'meta' );
+	echo $nggSearch-&gt;return_result( 'meta' );
 }
 wp_head();
 </code>